 Charles Back, the owner of Fairview, is also the man behind Goats do Roam, which was launched in 1999.
 Goats do Roam is rare in that it is an amusing and original proposition allied to wines of good quality and value for money.
 Normally, these 'concept' wines put more money into marketing than into quality but, characteristically, Charles has done the opposite.
 The fruit for Goats is sourced primarily from Paarl, Malmesbury and Paardeberg.
 The 'legend' goes that some errant members of Fairview's long established goat herd, supplier of milk for Fairview's internationally award-winning cheeses, escaped one afternoon from their paddock into the Fairview vineyards when Charles Back's young son Jason accidentally left the paddock gate open.
 The little group happily roamed among the vineyards, showing rare discernment by selecting some of the ripest berries from some of the choicest vines.
 Their selection serves as the inspiration for the blends of these wines.

-The Viognier, Roussanne and Grenache Blanc grapes were de-stemmed, crushed and gently pressed.
+Next, the fruit was destalked and crushed and then gently pressed.
 Only free run juice was used and the vineyard parcels were kept separate.
-The juice was cold fermented in stainless steel tanks and the individual components were left on their lees for six months prior to blending and bottling.
+The juice was cold fermented in stainless steel tanks and the individual components were left on their lees prior to blending and bottling.